Early-stopping for Transformer model training: Early Stopping Mechanism Based on PL Fitting

 \subsection{Early Stopping criterion and its Efficacy}

 In this section, we aim to construct a novel spectral criterion to identify the optimal early-stopping epoch for guiding Transformer model training.
-We find that the Power-Law (PL) fitting-based early-stopping criterion aligns well with the phase-partitioning-based early-stopping criteria described in Section~\ref{sec:Three training phases}.
+We find that the PL fitting-based early-stopping criterion aligns well with the phase-partitioning-based early-stopping window described in Section~\ref{sec:Three training phases}.

-According to Corollary~\ref{corollary: crition of HT}, the Heavy-Tailed (HT) indicator, defined as the difference $ d^* - \tilde{d}$ between the threshold distance and the empirical KS distance, can effectively monitor the dynamic evolution of model training and track the formation of Heavy-Tailed spectral structures.
-The transition of this indicator from negative to positive values signals the entry of the spectral distribution into the Heavy-Tailed regime.
+According to Corollary~\ref{corollary: crition of HT}, with the tail threshold fixed at $x_{\min} = 0.1$ for our experiments, the Heavy-Tailed (HT) indicator, defined as the difference $ d^* - \tilde{d}$ between the threshold distance and the empirical KS distance, can effectively monitor the dynamic evolution of model training and track the formation of Heavy-Tailed spectral structures.
+The transition of this indicator from negative to positive values signals the entry of the spectral distribution into the heavy-tailed regime.

-We propose an early-stopping criterion based on $\mathbf{\max_{epoch}\{d^* - \tilde{d}\}}$, where the Heavy-Tailed (HT) indicator \( d^* - d \) reaches its maximum value.
+We propose an \textbf{early-stopping criterion} based on $\mathbf{\max_{epoch}\{d^* - \tilde{d}\}}$, where the HT indicator \( d^* - d \) reaches its maximum value.
 This epoch is considered the optimal early-stopping point, at which the model achieves the highest degree of implicit self-regularization and the strongest generalization capability.
 At this point, the model’s objectives of performance optimization and training time minimization are optimally balanced.

-The evolutionary trajectories of Heavy-Tailed indicator across three experimental configurations are illustrated in the figure~\ref{fig:11}.
+The evolutionary trajectories of HT indicator across the experimental configuration T1\_En-Ch 9.60M are illustrated in the figure~\ref{fig:11}, the corresponding plots for T2\_En-Ch 9.62M and T3\_En-Ch 19.20M are provided in \nameref{Appendix} \ref{sec:Evolutionary_Trajectory}.
 Observation of the evolutionary trajectory of the HT indicator \( d^* - d \) in Figure~\ref{fig:11} shows that, after an initial period of intense adjustment, the indicator rises rapidly, signaling the model’s entry into the Heavy-Tailed phase.
 Subsequently, the indicator reaches its peak and may exhibit minor fluctuations, suggesting that the Heavy-Tailed characteristics, after attaining their maximum intensity, can slightly diminish during the later stages of training.

-Applying the proposed early-stopping criterion, the optimal early-stopping epochs for the three experimental configurations are identified as 100, 100, and 50, respectively.
-Table~\ref{tab:early_stopping_validation} presents a comparison of model performance at these early-stopping points against the performance achieved at the final training epoch on the validation set.